Ghini/ghini.desktop/doc/gui-test-plan.md

 workflow-level confirmation, visual inspection, and unexpected observations.
 The runner pauses after launch and before closing the application so the tester can inspect the visible window at useful points.

+Use `--summary` after a guided run to print the latest JSON result in a readable form.
+Pass an artifact path to summarize a specific run.

 Use `--sqlite-fixture` when the scenario should run against a disposable, known-good SQLite database instead of saved local connection settings.
 The